coop-git/YamahaMusicCast/README.md

 ###### To Do / Wishlist

-- [ ] Autodiscovery
+- [ ] Add second volume channel for absolute value instead of percentage
 - [ ] Create a pull request for OH3
 - [ ] Add common Volume/Mute for linked models when Music Cast is active
-- [ ] Add second volume channel for absolute value instead of percentage
+- [ ] Autodiscovery (no plans yet)

 ###### v0.70 - In development